Proving setup phase

 The CIRCOM output file zkevm.verifier.circom is then compiled into R1CS constraint system, written in a file called zkevm.verifier.r1cs.

-These constraints will be used in the next step to generate the PIL code and the constant polynomials for the next proof.
+These constraints are used in the next step to generate the PIL code and the constant polynomials for the next proof.

 On the other hand, the CIRCOM compilation also outputs a witness calculator program called zkevm.verifier.witnesscalc.

-As it can be observed in the picture, the witness calculator program is marked in gray because it is going to be used when the proof is generated.
+As it can be observed in the picture, the witness calculator program is marked in gray because it is used when the proof is generated.

 Since the aim in the next proof generation is compression (that is, proof size reduction), a blowup factor of 4 is used in this step, with 64 queries.